When Children Are Battled Scarred: Signs And Symptoms Of PTSD In Children

 Treating PTSD in children

-Although PTSD is a serious disorder, its symptoms can be treated.
+Although PTSD is a serious disorder, its symptoms can typically be treated.
 Treatment often involves helping the child feel safe.
-This may allow them to explore the truth of what happened during the event as well as express their feelings about it.
+This may allow them to explore the truth of what happened during the event and express their feelings about it.
 Depending on the situation, the child may meet with a mental health professional on their own or with caregivers.

-Various psychotherapeutic approaches can be used to help treat the symptoms of PTSD in children.
-However, one of the most used treatment approaches is trauma-focused cognitive behavioral therapy (TF-CBT).
-A recent review of studies involving treating PTSD in children found that psychological interventions can be an effective way to reduce symptoms of PTSD in children.
-It also found that there was little evidence to support the use of medication to improve PTSD symptoms in adolescents.
+Various psychotherapeutic approaches can be used to help treat the symptoms of post-traumatic stress disorder in children and adolescents.
+However, one of the most commonly used treatment approaches is trauma-focused cognitive behavioral therapy (TF-CBT).
+A recent review of studies involving treating PTSD in children suggests that psychological interventions like cognitive behavioral therapy and others can be an effective way to reduce symptoms of PTSD in children.
+It also indicates that there was little evidence to support the use of medication to improve PTSD symptoms in adolescents.

 Supporting a child experiencing PTSD

-When a child is living with PTSD, it often affects more than the individual child.
+When a child is living with PTSD, it often affects more than just them.
 Parents, caregivers, family members, and teachers can also be impacted.
 Oftentimes, adults wish they could remove the traumatic event from the child’s past or help remove their current symptoms.

-The truth is that PTSD often warrants the help of a mental health professional.
-Therefore, one of the best ways to support the child is by connecting them with the help they need.
+The truth is that PTSD typically warrants the help of a mental health professional, not just the support of family and community.
+Therefore, one of the best ways to support the child is typically by connecting them with the help they need.

-Another way adults can support children with PTSD is to receive help themselves.
+Another way adults can support children with post-traumatic stress disorder is to receive help themselves.
 It can be taxing and stressful to care for a child who is experiencing social withdrawal, distressing dreams, emotional outbursts, or other symptoms of PTSD.
 Connecting with a licensed therapist may help you learn ways to cope with the child’s symptoms as well as understand how you can offer support.

 Find support with online therapy

-When you’re attempting to support a child with PTSD, it can be hard to find the time to head to an in-person therapy session.
-Additionally, you may not want to leave your child home alone.
-Online therapy is an alternative way to get the professional support you need.
+When you’re supporting a child with PTSD, it can be hard to find the time to commute to an in-person cognitive behavioral therapy session for yourself.
+Online therapy is an alternative way to get the professional support you may need.
+Not only can online therapy more easily fit into a busy schedule, but research suggests that it can offer similar benefits to in-person behavioral therapy in many cases.

 Getty/AnnaStills